-I keep receiving questions like: how can I apply for a job position at CERN?
-And what should I study to get to work there?
+How can I apply for a job position at CERN?
+What should I study to get to work there?

-Well, I can understand all of you cause I have been wondering the same for years, untill the magic day came and I managed to get a job here at CERN.
+Well, I can understand you all because I have been wondering the same for years until the magic day came and I managed to get a job here at CERN.